How to install OpenStackClient GitBash for Windows on CREODIAS

 right-click the Git Bash window and select Paste from the displayed menu.

-Without leaving Git Bash, type the following command:
+Without leaving Git Bash, while still inside the openstack_cli virtual environment, execute the following command:

 pip install python-openstackclient

-In order to test whether the OpenStack CLI client works, you can list virtual machines you currently operate.
-This would be the command:
+In order to test whether the OpenStack CLI client works, list virtual machines you currently operate.
+The command is:

 openstack server list